Holy See “Vatican City”

 General Description / Cultural Significance

-Balsam, Myroxylon balsamum, is among the plants incorporated in papal incense and therefore incredibly meaningful to priests in Vatican City, the capitol of the Catholic Church.
+Balsam, Myroxylon balsamum, is among the plants incorporated in papal incense and therefore incredibly meaningful to priests and disciples in Vatican City, the capital of the Catholic Church.
 Since antiquity, incense has been used in the Christian faith to bless, sanctify, and purify.
 In the bible, it was notably one of the gifts from the three wise men to Jesus.
-White resin produced from balsam is used to create a strong fragrance and thicken the smoke of burning incense, which rises and represents ascension to heaven.
+The white resin produced from balsam is used to create a strong fragrance and thicken the smoke of burning incense, which rises and represents ascension to heaven.
 The fragrance of balsam represents the “aroma of Christ.”
 The oil of balsam is also mixed with olive oil by a priest who consecrates it by saying a prayer, at which point it becomes a precious and holy gift.

 Climate Change/Conservation Status